VidunderGunder/ml-ady-report/README.md

 _Note: If no source is cited, definition is formulated by the core team._

+**Abstraction**

+Core or idea of something.
+Representation of general features or common denominators for a category or group.

 **Artificial Intelligence**

 [**Investopedia** defines artificial intelligence as follows](https://www.investopedia.com/terms/a/artificial-intelligence-ai.asp#:~:text=Artificial%20intelligence%20(AI)%20refers%20to,as%20learning%20and%20problem%2Dsolving.):